Blog Tips & Tricks

 Plugin updates can sometimes cause conflicts or break URLs.

-Step 1: Identify the Problematic Plugin
+Step 1: Identify the problematic plugin

 • Deactivate the most recently updated plugin.